erensertkaya/inputSaver/README.md

 (Current api only support columnVisibility for dataTables but it may expand for further dataTable options.)

 # Installation
-inputSaver plugin has built on jQuery-ui widget factory so after adding jQuery to your html file you also need to add library called jQuery-ui. inputSaver uses Bootstrap for default html theme so you need to add also bootstrap4 too.
+inputSaver plugin built on jQuery-ui widget factory so after adding jQuery to your html file you also need to add library called jQuery-ui. inputSaver uses Bootstrap for default html theme so you need to add also bootstrap4 too.